rewire/publishing_logic/README.md

-= publishing_logic
+# publishing_logic

+### Installation

+To install add the following to your gemfile:

+  gem 'publishing_logic'

+After installing the gem add the publishing logic fields to your model by running:

+  bundle exec rails g publishing_logic_fields

-Publishing logic for ActiveRecord models
+### Publishing logic for ActiveRecord models

 * Generates a migration with fields required for publishing logic.
 Fields are:
   * publishing_enabled:boolean